BWibo/3dcitydb-mkdocs/docs/3dcitydb/geometry-module.md

 )
 ```

-To represent that these six polygons form a CityGML `Solid` geometry and to assign individual identifiers to each component,
-the following JSON metadata object is used alongside the raw database geometry in the 3DCityDB:
+A CityGML `Solid` geometry requires an additional `CompositeSurface` to represent the outer shell formed by the polygons.
+Additionally, the solid, the composite surface, and each polygon can have an identifier that allows the reuse of the
+component and the assignment of textures or colors.
+The following JSON object adds this extra metadata:

 ```javascript
 {